-Secret Retreat is a sophisticated, studio-style accommodation, hidden away within the town of Windermere.
+Secret Retreat is a studio-style apartment nestled away in the village of Bowness on Windermere.

-Following this is a well-appointed shower, featuring a walk-in shower, basin and WC.
+The bathroom is well-appointed, featuring a walk-in shower, hand basin and WC.

 About the location

 Windermere Train Station 1.5 miles: Ambleside 5 miles; Kendal 7 miles.